 For many years now, operators have sought to develop new services and revenue streams.
 But they have had limited success beyond selling basic data access and messaging.
 In the meantime, smartphones and applications provided by OTT players have exploded onto the market.

 Operators are trying to work out what their place is in this new services ecosystem and whether by partnering with third parties they can forge a new role.
 Embedding cellular connectivity in consumer and enterprise devices is an area which holds rich promise but is more of a medium-to-long term revenue driver.

 - Decide what role to play in the new services-based ecosystem and how to move to a smart pipe business model

-- Assess the most effective pricing models to remain competitive but at the same time manage traffic levels at peak times
+- Assess the most effective pricing models to remain competitive while at the same time managing traffic levels at peak times

 - Decide when and how quickly to invest in new network technologies